studio-releaf/releaf-legal/terms_en.md

 ## 3. Eligibility

-To use Re-Leaf, you must be:
+To use Fovabera, you must be:
 - At least 18 years old
 - Legally capable of entering a binding agreement
 - Not prohibited from using the App by applicable law